Marmol Strategy – 2020 Fantasy Baseball Cheat Code

 Does my league allow for it?

 Many don’t so be careful.
-If your league requires you to start 4 starting pitchers, steer clear.
+If your league requires you to start 4 starting pitchers, stay away and wait to read my Bichette Strategy article tomorrow.
+If your league only has two starting pitcher spots, you can fill them with relievers who have that designation like Diego Castillo.
 If you are in a points league, the Marmol strategy is the worst idea ever.
-If your league requires an innings minimum, you might be able to skirt by if two of Josh James, Alex Reyes, Freddy Peralta and Matthew Strahm make the rotation.
-Chances are, you’ll need to add one or two of Rich Hill, Charlie Morton or Yu Darvish to make it work.
-You still don’t draft a pitcher until round 10, but you have to downgrade from second-tier closers like Corey Knebel and Jose Alvarado to these starters.
+If your league requires an innings minimum, you might be able to skirt by if two of Josh James, Alex Reyes, A.J.
+Puk and Elieser Hernandez make the rotation.
+Chances are, you’ll need to add one or two of Ross Stripling, Lance McCullers, Jesus Luzardo and/or Julio Urias to make it work.
+You still don’t draft a pitcher until round 10, but you have to downgrade from second-tier closers like Brandon Workman and Nick Anderson to these starters.
 You’ll drop to 3rd or 4th in saves while gaining in no other categories.
 Oh well, you still win, but it will be closer.
 Your goal is to pick starting pitchers who will own tremendous ratios but have innings concerns.
-Others who fit the bill are Ross Stripling, Kenta Maeda, Hyun-Jin Ryu, Tyler Glasnow and Jesus Luzardo.
 If your league used quality starts instead of wins and/or OBP instead of BA, nothing changes.
 If your league adds holds and OPS, even better.
 All leagues are different, so if you have other questions, don’t hesitate to tweet me @bobbyfantasypro.

 Who should I target?

-I’ll show you by simulating a standard ESPN league draft using our draft simulation software.
+I’ll show you by simulating a standard ESPN league draft using our draft simulation software (the results were listed in the above graphics).
 I’ll take all of the roster settings including 9 flex-pitchers and 0 SPs.
 In the first 9 or 11 rounds, you should begin to fill out your offense.
-The ordering doesn’t especially matter, as I can guarantee you will have the best offense in your league by using all this draft capital on hitting while the rest of your league mixes for a few pitchers.
+The ordering doesn’t especially matter, as I can guarantee you will have the best offense in your league by using all this draft capital on hitting while the rest of your league mixes in a few pitchers.
 I’ll begin by targeting high average guys who rack up steals since those are more difficult to get than power in the middle of drafts.

 After that, I’ll start to look for pitchers.
 Remember, I don’t want a single starter.
 Rather, let’s grab the best non-closing reliever in baseball (hence the name, after Carlos Marmol).
 With 9 relievers playing for us every day, we will get our saves.
 And let’s not forget to round out our dominant lineup on the way.

 Now keep in mind, this was for an ESPN league where you do not have to fill a single SP spot.
 In Yahoo leagues, you’ll need two.
-In that case, draft Seth Lugo and Diego Castillo.
-Both qualify as starting pitchers but are filthy relievers who are only a minor downgrade from Chad Green and Trevor May.
-If you need more, Ryne Stanek, one of the Dodgers’ Ryu/Maeda/Stripling grouping and one of the Cardinals’ Reyes/Gant/Poncedeleon will do the trick.
+In that case, draft Drew Pomeranz and Diego Castillo.
+Both qualify as starting pitchers but are filthy relievers who are only a minor downgrade from the Betances and Ryan Pressly’s of the world.
+If you need more, Ryne Stanek and John Gant should do the trick.